“You are destined for greatness. Believe in yourself and go for it.”

 It is easy to read this list and immediately think of someone we know that fits this description.
 It is difficult to realize we might be doing the same things under the positive facade of working hard to be successful.

 To combat the ego means reframing our ideas of success.
 From a mindset point of view, it means focusing more on the akhirah aspect of success.
 Practically, it means shifting to a focus on process instead of outcomes.
+In doing so, we move away from the ego’s obsession with personal glory and embrace a more profound understanding of ego death, which allows us to grow and find fulfillment beyond mere material accomplishments.

 Thinking in terms of “what can I do today to get better” shapes your actions drastically differently from thinking in terms of “how do I achieve X”.
 Focusing on finding purpose in your work goes much farther than only wanting to do what you are passionate about.